Ergodicity of Bowen-Margulis measure for the Benoist 3-manifolds: The Bowen-Margulis measure

-by the cocyle property of the Busemann function. \end{proof}
+by the cocycle property of the Busemann function. \end{proof}

-\begin{remark} The final remark we make before proving ergodicity is that, locally, the $\mu_{BM}$ measure of a Borel set $A$ agrees with the $\tl{\mu}_{BM}$-measure of a lift of $A$, and we can exploit the Patterson-Sullivan product structure of $\mu_{BM}$ on such sufficiently small neighborhoods (see Definition \ref{eqn:defnbmm}).
+\begin{remark} The final remark we make before proving ergodicity is that, locally, the $\mu_{BM}$-measure of a Borel set $A$ agrees with the $\tl{\mu}_{BM}$-measure of a lift of $A$, so we can exploit the Patterson-Sullivan product structure of $\mu_{BM}$ on such sufficiently small neighborhoods (see Definition \ref{eqn:defnbmm}).
 We will refer to this feature as the {\em local product structure of} $\mu_{BM}$.
-Then it is clear that, for such a small Borel measurable set $N\subset SM$ which we identify with a lift in $S\Om$, we have $\mu_{BM}(N)=0$ if and only if $\mu_v^{su}(N)=0$ for $\mu_{BM}$-almost every $v$. \end{remark}

-\begin{theorem} The Bowen-Margulis measure is ergodic for the geodesic flow. \end{theorem} \begin{proof} To use the strong unstable conditionals, we apply the Hopf argument in a small neighborhood in the universal cover.
-By transitivity, ergodicity on all of $SM$ will follow.
-In the arguments below, we abuse notation and treat the measures as conditional measures on this small neighborhood in the universal cover.
+Then it is clear that, for such a small Borel measurable set $N\subset T^1M$ which we identify with a lift in $T^1\Om$, we have $\mu_{BM}(N)=0$ if and only if $\mu_v^{su}(N)=0$ for $\mu_{BM}$-almost every $v$. \end{remark} In the arguments below, we abuse notation and treat the measures as conditional measures on a small neighborhood in the universal cover.